Mirror, Mirror: Tackling Skin Issues

 A 2010 study by researchers from Beijing Daxing Hospital found the therapy very effective in managing acne.
 The study involved 200 acne sufferers who were divided into two groups: an acupuncture treatment group and a drug therapy control group.
 The former underwent four sessions of acupuncture treatments, while the latter was prescribed antibiotics in the form of tetracycline and metronidazole tablets.

 After two months, some 94 percent of the patients in the acupuncture treatment group saw positive effects, with 34 stating that they had fully recovered and 43 more reporting that over 70 percent of their skin lesions had disappeared.
 By comparison, 82.5 percent of participants in the drug therapy control group experienced a beneficial outcome, with 16 reporting a full recovery, and 21 reporting that over 70 percent of their skin lesions had disappear7.

-Another study, published in 2014 in the Journal of Alternative and Complementary Medicine by researchers from the Beijing University of Chinese Medicine, found that acupuncture was also effective in treating melasma.
+Another study, published in 2014 in the Journal of Alternative and Complementary Medicine by researchers from the Beijing University of Chinese Medicine, found that acupuncture was also effective in managing melasma.

-The researchers evaluated data from six trials published before July 2013 where acupuncture was used to treat women with melasma.
+The researchers evaluated data from six trials published before July 2013 where acupuncture was used to manage women with melasma.